dojoengine/book/src/tutorial/onchain-chess/3-legal.md

     }
 ```

-## Unit Tests per each function
+## Testing Each Function

-Because we need several test functions to check each checker function are working fine, we need to modulize common part like init world.
+Since we have different check functions, we need to test each one.
+To make this easier, let's use parts that are the same for many tests.

-First, let's make a helper function call `init_world_test` that returns `IWorldDispatcher` that can be used in multiple tests in the move system.
+First, make a helper function called `init_world_test`.
+This will give back an `IWorldDispatcher` that we can use many times in the move system tests.

 ```rust,ignore
     #[test]